-Modifying custom menu items using the Web Client Procedure
+Modifying custom menu items using the Web Client

-1. Navigate to Administration > System Setup > Main Menu Addition.

-2. Click Modify for the menu item you want to change.

-- 3. Change any of the following options: - In Menu Item Name, enter the name for the menu item being added. - In Description, enter a purpose for the menu item. - In Full Path Name, enter the path to the executable command installed on the CMS server. - 4.
+- 1. Navigate to Administration > System Setup > Main Menu Addition. - CMS Supervisor displays the Main Menu Addition window. - 2.
+Click Modify for the menu item you want to change. - CMS Supervisor displays the Modify Item window. - 3.
+Change any of the following options: - In Menu Item Name, enter the name for the menu item being added. - In Description, enter a purpose for the menu item. - In Full Path Name, enter the path to the executable command installed on the CMS server. - 4.
 Click OK to commit the operation.
-Click Cancel to cancel the operation.
+Click Cancel to cancel the operation. - CMS Supervisor displays a confirmation message. - 5.
+Click OK. - CMS Supervisor displays an updated list of items.

-Deleting custom menu items using the Web Client Procedure
+Deleting custom menu items using the Web Client

-1. Navigate to Administration > System Setup > Main Menu Addition.

-- Click Yes to continue with the change.
-Click Cancel to cancel the operation.
-CMS Supervisor displays a confirmation message. - 4.
-Click OK.
+- 1. Navigate to Administration > System Setup > Main Menu Addition. - CMS Supervisor displays the Main Menu Addition window. - Click Remove on the item you want to delete. - CMS Supervisor displays the Confirm Delete window. - 3.
+Click Yes to continue with the change.
+Click Cancel to cancel the operation. - CMS Supervisor displays a confirmation message. - 4.
+Click OK. - CMS Supervisor displays an updated list of items.